ParadoXxGER/rubyql/README.md

 ```

 The class we created overwrites the query method, to provide a custom mechanism which should return a hash. `query_params` is
-the hash which holds the provided parameter, like `WHERE` in SQL." **IMPORTANT**: `.attributes` is necessary for
+the hash which holds the provided parameter, like `WHERE` in SQL.

-ActiveRecord, only returning the actual hash, not the ActiveModel object.
+**IMPORTANT**: `.attributes` is necessary for ActiveRecord, only returning the actual hash, not the ActiveModel object.

 Usage:
 ```